XRPLF/xrpl-dev-portal/content/tutorial-multisign.md

 Sending a Multi-Signed Transaction
 ----------------------------------

-Before you can multi-sign a transaction, first  [set up multi-signing](#set-up-multi-sign) for your address.
+Before you can multi-sign a transaction, first  [set up multi-signing](#setting-up-multi-signing) for your address.
 The following procedure demonstrates how to create, sign, and submit a multi-signed transaction.

 ### 1. Create the transaction ##

 Create a JSON object that represents the transaction you want to submit.
 You have to specify _everything_ about this transaction, including `Fee` and `Sequence`.
 Also include the field `SigningPubKey` as an empty string, to indicate that the transaction is multi-signed.

 Keep in mind that the `Fee` for multi-signed transactions is significantly higher than for regularly-signed transactions.
 It should be (N+1) times the normal [transaction cost](concept-transaction-cost.html), where N is the number of signatures you plan to provide.
-Given that it sometimes takes a while to collect signatures from multiple sources, you may want to include additional buffer in case the [transaction cost's load scaling](concept-transaction-cost.html#load-scaling) increases in that time.
+Given that it sometimes takes a while to collect signatures from multiple sources, you may want to include additional buffer in case the [transaction cost](concept-transaction-cost.html) increases in that time.

 Here's an example transaction ready to be multi-signed: